Shabeeb321/eZone-E-Commerce-Web-Platform-and-Sales-Data-Analysis-Using-R/README.md

 ## Data Analysis Techniques Used
 •	Data Wrangling & Transformation: Using tidyverse and dplyr for data cleaning
 •	Data Visualization: Using ggplot2 to create insightful visualizations
 •	Statistical Analysis: Identifying key trends and correlations
-•	Clustering: Segmenting customers based on purchase behavior
 •	Classification: Predicting sales trends and customer behavior